-Join Richard Chua for an in-depth discussion in this video Solution: Compare inferences on continuous data, part of Introduction to Minitab.
+Join Richard Chua for an in-depth discussion in this video Solution: Compare inferences on continuous data, part of Learning Minitab.

 (tinkling music)…- [Voiceover] To compare these home prices,…we could possibly run a Anova, but before…we can do that, we have to check for normality.…So, Graph, Probability Plot,…Multiple, select the three towns,…and we see the data is not normal.…Besides, home prices are not normal anyway,…so let's go to the nonparametric tests.…In this case it would be the Kruskal Wallis,…because we have three groups.…